Designing for healthcare

 Collaboration and empathy – staples of Design Thinking – were common threads along the process of this project.

 The challenge?
-They would, with guidance from our side, facilitate two workshop days, going through the empathize, define, and ideate stages of Design Thinking, with a large and diverse group of 15 healthcare workers.
-Lead them during two weeks of prototyping and testing, until we come back at the very end, to organize for them a last day of analysis and further planning.
+With guidance from our side, they would facilitate two workshop days, going through the empathize, define, and ideate stages of Design Thinking, with a large and diverse group of 15 healthcare workers.
+They lead this group during two weeks of prototyping and testing, until we come back at the very end, to organize for them a last day of analysis and further planning.
 We accepted!

 Challenge and reward